elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is "_privatize", compile the next statement given the rider (privatize); exit.`

-`If the rider's token is not the start of any statement, abort with "I was expecting a statement here, but I found '_" then the rider's token then "'._" and the rider; exit.`
+`If the rider's token is not the start of any statement, abort with "I was expecting a statement here, but I found '" then the rider's token then "'." and the rider; exit.`

 `Compile the next statement given the rider (other).`

-`If the rider's token is not the period byte, abort with "You seem to have forgotten a period around here._" and the rider; exit.`
+`If the rider's token is not the period byte, abort with "You seem to have forgotten a period around here." and the rider; exit.`

 `Move the rider (compiler rules).`